Octupolar order and Ising quantum criticality tuned by strain and dimensionality: Application to $d$-orbital Mott insulators: Introduction

-Despite the seeming success of our phenomenological proposal, our previous work did not identify the microscopic origin of the octupolar order.
-A very recent study combining {\it ab initio} and dynamical mean field theory calculations \cite{pourovskii2021} has found unequivocal evidence of FO exchange - however, the essential ingredients favoring octupolar order were not fully clarified in this work.
-At the same time, several competing theories have emerged for the phase transition observed in these osmates.
+Despite the seeming success of our proposal, our previous work did not fully identify the microscopic origin of the octupolar exchange, although it did correctly identify the mechanism by which quadrupolar exchange can get suppressed.
+In particular, there was no theoretical basis starting from a model of interacting spin-orbit coupled electrons.
+This gap has been partially filled by a very recent study which combines density functional theory (DFT) and dynamical mean field theory (DMFT) calculations \cite{pourovskii2021}, and finds unequivocal evidence of FO exchange - however, it is still desirable to clarify the origin of FO order using a model tight-binding Hamiltonian.
+Meanwhile, several competing theories have emerged for the phase transition observed in these osmates.
 One proposal argues for antiferro-octupolar ordering of the $E_g$ doublets \cite{Lovesey2020}.
-Other studies have argued for antiferro-quadrupolar orders based on a perturbative calculation of the exchange interactions between non-Kramers doublets, while also including coupling to Jahn-Teller active phonons \cite{Kee2021,churchill2021quadrupolar}.
-However, their results do not naturally explain the time-reversal symmetry breaking observed in experiments.
-Motivated by these developments, we consider here a five-orbital model, which we solve using numerical exact diagonalization for two neighboring sites coupled by electron hopping, using which we extract the intersite exchange interactions.
-The results from this exact calculation are remarkably different from the simple second-order perturbation projected to the $E_g$ doublets \cite{Kee2021,churchill2021quadrupolar}, possibly due to a strong influence of the energetically close $T_{2g}$ triplets.
-Using our results, we explore the phase diagram as we vary the inter-orbital and intra-orbital hoppings, as well as inter-site Coulomb repulsion.
-Over a wide regime of parameters, we find ferro-octupolar order with robust high $T_c$, providing a microscopic explanation for the experimental observations on the double perovskite osmates.
+Other studies have argued for antiferro-quadrupolar orders based on a second-order perturbation theory calculation of the exchange interactions between non-Kramers doublets, while also including coupling to Jahn-Teller active phonons \cite{Kee2021,churchill2021quadrupolar}.
+However, the latter results do not naturally explain the time-reversal symmetry breaking observed in experiments.
+Motivated by these developments, we consider here a five-orbital model for two neighboring sites, which we solve using numerical exact diagonalization (ED) to extract the exchange interactions.
+We find dominant FO exchange, in qualitative agreement with the DFT and DMFT study \cite{pourovskii2021}, and identify a combination of two distinct intra-orbital hoppings as the driving force for FO exchange.
+Our results for the weaker quadrupolar terms do not precisely match the DFT and DMFT study \cite{pourovskii2021}; we attribute these differences to differences in methodology.
+However, our ED results are strikingly different from the simple second-order perturbation projected to the $E_g$ doublets which finds dominant quadrupolar exchange \cite{Kee2021,churchill2021quadrupolar}.
+We show that this discrepancy arises from the strong influence of the energetically close $T_{2g}$ triplets, which necessitates including higher order terms.
+Armed with our ED results, we use Monte Carlo (MC) simulations to explore the phase diagram as we vary the inter-orbital and intra-orbital hoppings.
+Over a wide regime of parameters, we find robust ferro-octupolar order with high $T_c$, thus providing an explanation for experimental observations on the double perovskite osmates.
+We also investigate the impact of uniaxial strain and dimensionality, showing that this leads to a transverse field on the Ising octupolar order, allowing one to tune $T_c$ and potentially access octupolar Ising quantum critical points.
+Our study extends previous work showing strain-tuning of nematic (quadrupolar) order and its transverse field quantum criticality \cite{Maharaj2017}.